Tresor11/BookStore/README.md

 ### Deployment

-this project is deployed on heroku
+this project is deployed on netlify

 to get the deployment build of the code run `npm run build`